google/oss-fuzz/docs/faq.md

 Once that bug is fixed, we will file another one, and so on.

 Currently we do not offer ways to change the memory and time limits.

+## Can I launch an additional process (e.g. a daemon) from my fuzz target?

+No. In order to get all the benefits of in-process coverage guided fuzz testing, it is required to run everything inside a single process.
+Any child processes created outside the main process introduces heavy launch overhead and is not monitored for code coverage.

+Another rule of thumb is: "the smaller fuzz target is, the better it is".
+It is expected to have many fuzz targets to test different components in your project, instead of a single fuzz target trying to cover everything.
+Think of fuzz target as a unit test, though it is much more powerful since it helps to test millions of data permutations rather than just one.